-Before you think about installing market research into your growth strategy, it can be advantageous for you to recognize some of the recurrent road blocks that startups face during their market research process.
-Mistakes and obstacles are not exclusively reserved for companies that are just starting their ventures.
-Even big corporations like Pepsi Co. and Coca Cola are making market research mistakes and lose millions of dollars during the process.
+Before you think about introducing market research into your growth strategy, it can be advantageous for you to recognize some of the recurrent roadblocks that start-ups face during their market research process.
+Mistakes and obstacles are not exclusively reserved for companies that are just starting out in their ventures.
+Even big corporations like PepsiCo and Coca Cola are making market research mistakes and lose millions of dollars during the process.

-We put together four of the most recurrent mistakes that startups make during their market research approach.
+We put together four of the most recurrent mistakes that start-ups make during their market research approach.
 Take notes, and try to avoid them if possible:

-1. Startups are guessing instead of knowing what are the applicable variables
+1. Start-ups are guessing instead of knowing what the applicable variables are

 If you’re old enough to remember the 80s, it means that you might have tried the newly flavored Coca-Cola that should have replaced the old Coke.
-They called it the New Coke.
+They called it the “New Coke”.
 They failed big time with their new product.
 People didn’t like the new taste.
 And they even came out on the streets yelling for the “classic” Coke to come back in their fridges.

-As an entrepreneur or as a startup team, you may have your own set of convictions and judgments.
+As an entrepreneur or as a start-up team, you may have your own set of convictions and judgments.
 And we get it, it’s in the nature of humanity.
-With that in mind, we are aware that humans are prone to make decisions based on their convictions.
-And decisions based on market research are not excluded.
+With that in mind, we are aware that humans are prone to make decisions based on their convictions and decisions based on market research are not excluded.

-3. Startups don’t know precisely what to look for and where to look
+3. Start-ups don’t know precisely what to look for and where to look

 Lots of first-time entrepreneurs dive head first into market research without first having a clear-cut picture in their minds.
 They don’t know what type of insights they want to obtain from their target customers.
 And focus groups can’t really clear things up for us, as we saw from the “New Coke” example previously.
 You will want to find out precisely what your customers want and what they will gain from your business.
 And you will want to know how much they are willing to pay to have your product.